KQM-git/TCL/docs/characters/cryo/rosaria.md

 **Notes**

 * The CRIT Rate shared by **Shadow Samaritan** can be stacked with external CRIT buffs that show up in a character's stat sheet
   * For example, the CRIT Rate shared by **Shadow Samaritan** stacks with both Hu Tao's A1 talent and Geo MC C1.
+* This buff persists for its full duration even when this character leaves party.
+Click [here](../../evidence/combat-mechanics/party-mechanics.md#debuffsteam-buffs-with-duration-persist-after-applier-leaves-party) for the finding.

 </TabItem>
 </Tabs>